kaiiiz/hexo-theme-book/README.md

 > **Notice: source folder is under your hexo work directory, not the theme one!**

-Copy the contents of `/themes/book/_config.yml` to `/source/_data/book.yml`, the theme will auto replace the contents of config.
-Now you can configure it by yourself and you can update theme smoothly.
+Copy the contents of `/themes/book/_config.yml` to `/source/_data/book.yml`, it will replace the contents of config in `/themes/book/_config.yml`.
+Now you can configure it independently and also, you can update theme more smoothly.

 ### Config